 The first known recipes for the dish were made with offal and herbs.
 These recipes for haggis (then spelled 'hagese') appeared in a cookbook dated around 1430, in Lancashire.
 Following this, another recipe appeared around the same date but with the spelling 'hagws of a schepe'.
 This is the very reason why Farmison & Co's traditional dish for Burns Night celebrations is Handmade English Haggis using lamb from heritage breed sheep from the Red Rose county.

 If you're attending your first Burns Night or you're attempting to run your own this is the typical order of events:

-The piping in of the haggis traditionally includes the cook bringing it in on a large dish generally with a piper playing the bagpipe leading the way to the host's table.
-Burns songs usually played to accompany this vary from A Man's a Man for A' That to a medley.
+The piping in of the haggis traditionally includes the cook bringing the meat in on a large dish, generally with a piper playing the bagpipe leading the way to the host's table.
+Some of the songs Burns wrote are usually played to accompany this celebration.
+Popular song choices include "A Man's a Man for A' That" or a medley of tunes.

 To accompany your haggis for a Burns Night celebration, you can serve tatties and neeps (mashed potato and mashed swede).
 Soup is usually presented as a starter, including Scotch broth, potato soup or cock-a-leekie.
 To finish the celebrations, the speeches are often light-hearted and humorous.